UCO-IDEA/Experiential-Learning-Cookbook/tiers.md

 The time required to research and plan the assignment.

 **Production Time:**
 The time required to develop, test, evaluate, and maintain the assignment.
-Does your personell have the capacity for this?
+Does your personnel have the capacity for this?

 **Complexity:**
 How difficult it is to achieve the desired result?